Michael Kors

 Michael Kors is owned by Capri Holdings.

 Our “Planet” rating evaluates brands based on the environmental policies in their supply chains, from carbon emissions and wastewater to business models and product circularity.
-Here we rate Michael Kors “Not Good Enough”.
+Here we rate Michael Kors “It’s a Start”.
 These are a few factors influencing its score:

 • It uses few lower-impact materials.